Hughes Airwest: Fleet

 Air West and Hughes Airwest operated the following aircraft types at various times during their existence:

 Destinations

 Air West in July 1968

-This is a list of destinations taken from the Air West system timetable dated July 1, 1968 when the merger to form Air West became effective.
+This is a list of destinations taken from the Air West system timetable dated July 1, 1968, when the merger to form Air West became effective.
 Cities served with jets are noted in bold.
 Air West was operating Boeing 727-100, Douglas DC-9-10, and McDonnell Douglas DC-9-30 jets, as well as Fairchild F-27 turboprops and small Piper Navajo twin props at this time.
-The majority of the destinations on this list that did not have jet service were served with F-27 twin turboprops.
+The majority of the destinations on this list that did not have jet service were served with Fairchild F-27 twin turboprops.